Image from Kevin Williams (copyright; used with permission)

 Ludds: These are idealistic and typically anti-ai or clade supremacist societies that reject higher tech civilizations and their complexities and anxieties, and the perceived humiliation of transapient overlordship, for a simpler lifestyle.
 Ludd societies may be at any level from Agricultural Age to Industrial Age.
 Many are autocratic and unstable, and few last long, especially if they are contacted by higher tech civilizations or attacked by agents of a higher toposophic being, or affected by transapientech elements or swarms.
 Those that do manage to survive for longer than a few centuries generally tend to develop and evolve in their own various ways, often strongly mythologizing and distorting the original history and establishment of the group, and occasionally (if they have forgotten or abandoned their Ludd ideology) evolving into higher tech societies once more.

-Societum Low Techs: These are low tech societies maintained in societums.
+Societeum Low Techs: These are low tech societies maintained in societeums.

 Immersive Low Techs: These are artificially maintained Agricultural Age theme worlds and habitats in which individuals from higher tech societies can choose to have an immersive existence (during which eir memories of past life in galactic society are suppressed or erased) for a pre-defined period of time, as a form of education or entertainment.